linode/apl-docs/docs/inst-aws.md

 title: Install on AWS
 ---

-The following example shows the minimal values to deploy Otomi (with all apps) on a Kubernetes cluster in AWS.
+The following example shows the minimal chart values to deploy Otomi (with all apps) on a Kubernetes cluster in AWS.

 ```yaml
 cluster: